 The surprise about The Secret of Crickley Hall, especially given that both James Herbert and Joe Ahearne come steeped in genre tradition, is that it is not particularly interested in being a ghost story.
 Certainly, there are ghosts, a medium and a ghost debunker – characters that are all part and parcel of the genre.
 On the other hand, I look back after watching the show and try to think of a single spooky and scary moment.
 There isn’t.
 There is barely even anything in the way of ghostly apparitions.
 Even the house seems a fairly regular and unprepossessing country house and lacking in much of the way of shadows, billowing curtains, cobwebs and spooky hallways the genre trades in.

 Instead, what The Secret of Crickley Hall seems more interested in being is an unveiling mystery that takes places across different historical eras.
 We’ve seen this in other British mini-series around this era such as The Crow Road (1996), Marchlands (2011), Lightfields (2013) and The Five (2016).
 There is the same sense here of following two plot strands that unfold several decades apart in which we see characters as young people in one period and as much older in the other.
 This work okay and holds several surprises.
 It never particularly gripped me as a mystery though and the disappointment I felt was that Joe Ahearne let down on the actual ghost story promised.

-Other James Herbert screen adaptations are:– The Survivor (1981) about a haunted airline crash survivor; Deadly Eyes (1982), adapted from The Rats; Fluke (1995) about a man reincarnated as a dog; and the ghost story Haunted (1995); and The Unholy (2021) about a sinister miracle-healing girl.
+Other James Herbert screen adaptations are:– The Survivor (1981) about a haunted airline crash survivor; Deadly Eyes (1982), adapted from The Rats; Fluke (1995) about a man reincarnated as a dog; the ghost story Haunted (1995); and The Unholy (2021) about a sinister miracle-healing girl.